-Under warmer climate, the overall nitrogen fixation in non-agricultural ecosystems is expected to be 40% larger than in 2000, due to increased enzyme activity with growing temperatures, but the emission rates of NO (and N2O) is expected to be dominated by changes in precipitation patterns and evapotranspiration fluxes (Fowler et al., 2015).
-Current earth system models (ESM) incorporate biophysical and biogeochemical processes only to a limited extent (Jia et al., 2019), precluding adequate climate sensitivity studies for SNOx.
-Hence, while the current strength source of soil NOx has been better constrained over the last decade, adequate representations of SNOx and how it escapes from the canopy are still missing in ESM to provide quantitative estimates of climate driven changes in SNOx.
+Under warmer climate, the overall nitrogen fixation in non-agricultural ecosystems is expected to be 40% larger than in 2000, due to increased enzyme activity with growing temperatures, but the emission rates of NO (and N2O) are expected to be dominated by changes in precipitation patterns and evapotranspiration fluxes (Fowler et al., 2015).
+Current Earth system models (ESMs) incorporate biophysical and biogeochemical processes only to a limited extent (Jia et al., 2019), precluding adequate climate sensitivity studies for SNOx.
+Hence, while the current strength source of soil NOx has been better constrained over the last decade, adequate representations of SNOx and how it escapes from the canopy are still missing in ESM to provide quantitative estimates of climate-driven changes in SNOx.

-Vegetation emissions of organic compounds
+Vegetation Emissions of Organic Compounds

 A wide range of BVOCs are emitted from vegetation with the dominant compounds being isoprene and monoterpenes but also including sesquiterpenes, alkenes, alcohols, aldehydes and ketones.
-The photo-oxidation of BVOC emissions plays a fundamental role in atmospheric composition by controlling the regional and global budgets of ozone and organic aerosols, and impacting the lifetime of methane and other reactive components (Arneth et al., 2010b; Heald and Spracklen, 2015).
+The photooxidation of BVOC emissions plays a fundamental role in atmospheric composition by controlling the regional and global budgets of ozone and organic aerosols, and impacting the lifetime of methane and other reactive components (Arneth et al., 2010b; Heald and Spracklen, 2015).
 Substantial uncertainty exists across different modelling frameworks for estimates of global total BVOC emissions and individual compound emissions (Messina et al., 2016).
-Global isoprene emission estimates differ by a factor of 2 from 300-600 Tg(C) yr-1 and global monoterpene emission estimates by a factor of 5 from 30-150 Tg(C) yr-1 (Messina et al., 2016).
+Global isoprene emission estimates differ by a factor of two from 300–600 TgC yr–1 and global monoterpene emission estimates by a factor of five from 30–150 TgC yr–1 (Messina et al., 2016).
 A main driver of the uncertainty ranges is the choice of assignment of PFT-specific basal emission rates in the model, however, the smaller uncertainty range for isoprene than for monoterpenes is not fully understood (Arneth et al., 2008).
 The evaluation of global BVOC emissions is challenging because of poor measurement data coverage in many regions and the lack of year-round measurements (Unger et al., 2013).
-Several observational approaches have been developed in the past few years to improve understanding of BVOC emissions including indirect methods such as the measurement of the OH loss rate in forested environments (Yang et al., 2016) and application of the variability in satellite formaldehyde concentrations (Palmer et al., 2006; Barkley et al., 2013; Stavrakou et al., 2014).
-Direct space-borne isoprene retrievals using infrared (IR) radiance measurements have very recently become available (Fu et al., 2019; Wells et al., 2020).
-Collectively these approaches have identified weaknesses in the ability of the parameterizations in global models to reproduce BVOC emissions hotspots (Wells et al., 2020).
-However, none of the current observational approaches have yet been able to reduce the uncertainty ranges in global emission estimates.
+Several observational approaches have been developed in the past few years to improve understanding of BVOC emissions, including indirect methods such as the measurement of the OH loss rate in forested environments (Yang et al., 2016) and application of the variability in satellite formaldehyde concentrations (Palmer et al., 2006; Barkley et al., 2013; Stavrakou et al., 2014).
+Direct space-borne isoprene retrievals using infrared radiance (IR) measurements have very recently become available (Fu et al., 2019; Wells et al., 2020).
+Collectively these approaches have identified weaknesses in the ability of the parametrizations in global models to reproduce BVOC emissions hotspots (Wells et al., 2020).
+However, none of the current observational approaches have yet been able to reduce the uncertainty ranges in global emissions estimates.